Looking for backyard glamping guestroom? Planning an outdoor backyard fun birthday party?

 2) What got you and your family into the idea of camping or buying a tent?

 My tent purchase was probably not the normal purchase.
 I needed to figure out how to house 8 adults for the holidays–3 grown kids and their significant others, plus my husband and me–in our 3-bedroom house.
 I wanted everyone to be comfortable.
 I wanted to be able to make the space pretty and festive.
 I didn’t want to break the bank.
 I started looking for RV rentals, which ultimately led me to glamping rentals.
 Since I needed the tent for at least 2 weeks, it made more sense to just buy one.
+You can also check glamping tents.

 3) How was your experience camping with White Duck Outdoors?